Tyler799/Morrowind-2020/Morrowind_2020.md

 * [Road Marker retextured](http://www.nexusmods.com/morrowind/mods/28311/?) - Incorrectly archived.
 You'll need to unzip it and move the textures into a `Textures` folder, then re-zip it and install as normal.
 * [Banners retextured](http://www.nexusmods.com/morrowind/mods/21405/?) - Some of these will be overridden by Django's Tapestries
 * [Arukinn's Better Banner Signs and Signposts](http://www.nexusmods.com/morrowind/mods/41658/?)
 * [Signposts Retextured](http://www.nexusmods.com/morrowind/mods/42126/?)
 Optional, as they are lower res than Arukinn's, but if you want signposts readable in English this is what I would recommend.
-Download the Tamriel Rebuilt patch if using TR.

 ```
 Q: What about Bloodmoon?